Scaling and Root Planing

 What Is Scaling and Root Planing?

-Scaling and root planing is typically recommended for patients who show signs of gum disease, such as swollen or bleeding gums, persistent bad breath, or receding gums.
 By thoroughly cleaning the teeth and roots, this procedure helps restore gum health, prevent tooth loss, and improve overall oral hygiene.
 Before deciding on whether Scaling and Root Planing are right for you, there are some things you should know:

 - Who Needs Scaling and Root Planing?

-- What Are The Advantages Of Scaling and Root Planing?
+- Benefits Of Scaling and Root Planing

 - How Much Does Scaling and Root Planing Cost?